-Mountain biking future is bright in Rifle as Local mountain bike organization grows and brings big plans for enthusiasts in the area
+Mountain biking future is bright in Rifle

 If you don't follow the rules, your comment may be deleted.

-Mountain biking future is bright in Rifle as Local mountain bike organization grows and brings big plans for enthusiasts in the area
+Mountain biking future is bright in Rifle

 Rifle Area Mountain Bike Organization host annual Roan Cliffs Chaos mountain bike race to educate and raise money to develop a new nonmotorized trail system in the Rifle area.